 DES PLAINES, Ill., Jan.
 22, 2019 — USAA, one of the nation’s leading property casualty insurers serving more than 12.6 million active and former military members and their families, has joined the Geospatial Intelligence Center (GIC), an insurance industry consortium spearheaded by the National Insurance Crime Bureau (NICB).

-By joining the GIC, USAA will have access to the most advanced imaging and data available today to better serve its members with enhanced underwriting tools for policies and with fast response to their members impacted by a disaster.
+By joining the GIC, USAA will have access to the most advanced imaging and data available today to better serve its members with fast response to their members impacted by a disaster.
 The GIC combines the technical expertise of advanced digital aerial and terrestrial imaging company Vexcel Imaging and geospatial mapping tech leader Esri’s geographic information systems to provide the tools and analytics to help insurers make fast, accurate and cost-efficient decisions when writing a policy and when dealing with claims following a disaster.

 The GIC provides the highest resolution aerial images available both before and after catastrophic events such as hurricanes, tornadoes, floods, hailstorms and wildfires.

 Founded in 2017, the GIC is committed to mapping the entire United States each year with high-resolution images and providing ultra-high-resolution images for the 100 largest metropolitan areas.
 This includes 45-degree oblique images that can be processed to allow a rotatable 3-D image of any property.